10 Best Robotic Pool Cleaners of 2023 – Reviews & Buying Guide

 Shopping online is supposed to be equally easy, but the truth is it’s no longer the fast, simple process that it used to be.
 Misleading product descriptions make it harder than ever to get a good feel for a product, and with an investment as important as a robotic pool cleaner, you don’t want to go into the deal with less than full knowledge.

 We think that it shouldn’t be that way.
-Our reviews of the best robotic pool cleaners of 2021 are designed to show you the upsides and downsides to every model, as well as help you find the one that’s right for your pool.
-We’ve also included a buyer’s guide, which will help you understand the buying process, even if you’ve never owned a robotic pool cleaner before.
+Our reviews of the best robotic pool cleaners this year are designed to show you the upsides and downsides to every model, as well as help you find the one that’s right for your pool.
+We’ve also included a buyer’s guide, which will help you understand the buying process, even if you’ve never owned a pool cleaning robot before.

 |Best Overall||Dolphin Premier In-ground Robotic Pool Cleaner||